ReneTode/Alexa-Appdaemon-App/alexa skill tutorial.md

             text = argname
         return text
 ```
-with the yaml file that belongs to it in the same directory:
+With the yaml file that belongs to it in the same directory:
 ```
 AnyNameIntent:
   module: AnyNameIntent